and1hof/and1hof.github.io/_posts/2017-3-28-aura-component-development-quickstart-guide.md

 #### Controller
 Generating a controller will provide you with a *myComponentController.js* file.
 Unlike other MVC frameworks where the controller is responsible for handling the bulk of view logic, and one-off ad-hoc functionality is delegated to helpers - in Aura the controller has extremely limited functionality and is only used for making calls to the helper.

 It's easy to try to put your logic in the controller when you begin writing Aura components, but you will soon find out the limitations of this.
-For example, controller methods cannot call other controller methods (except via some DOM hackery) so you end up with very bulky multi-purpose methods (a bad practice from a architecture perspective).
+For example, controller methods cannot call other controller methods (except via some DOM hackery) so you end up with very bulky multi-purpose methods (a bad practice from an architecture perspective).

 Instead, we will use our controller methods as an intermediary between the .cmp markup and the helper file: